uqbar-project/wollok-highlight-vscode/README.md

 ## Contributions

 - If you want to collaborate, contact us! (sending a mail to wollok@uqbar.org)
-- There is also a [wiki](https://github.com/uqbar-project/wollok-highlight-vscode/wiki) documentation for developers
+- There is also a [wiki](https://github.com/uqbar-project/wollok-highlight-vscode/wiki) documentation for developers, if you want to publish the extension please refer to [this instructions](https://github.com/uqbar-project/wollok-highlight-vscode/wiki/Publishing-extension-to-VSC-Marketplace)

 ___